xrysf03/rtlsdr_skyline/README.md

 You will need a copy of the rtlsdr.dll/librtlsdr.dll.
 Until/unless someone complains, I am including one in the ZIP with the binary build of my Skyline.
+Apparently, another dependency is the libgcc_s_sjlj-1.dll, which in my system is a part of GtkSharp 2.12.
+Not sure how I got that.
+I'm including that DLL too, just in case.

 Further dependencies for the prebuilt Windows binary and for building from source code: